TILSecond, the delete command can be told to delete all lines that aren't the first (1) line.

 $ sed '1 p' README.md

-Second, the delete command can be told to delete all lines that aren't the first (1
+# TILSecond, the delete command can be told to delete all lines that aren't the first (1) line.

 $ sed '1! d' README.md

-, that will negate it so that it represents all lines except 1
+# TILThe 1 will match on the first line.
+By following it with !, that will negate it so that it represents all lines except 1.

 Last updated